History of shogi: Arrival in Japan

-Shogi in the Heian period
+Heian period shogi

+Starting position of the 9x9 Heian shogi.
+The game was played without drops and did not use bishops or rooks.

 One of the oldest documents indicating the existence of shogi is Kirinshō (麒麟抄), written by Fujiwara Yukinari (藤原行成) (972 - 1027), a seven-volume work which contains a description of how to write the characters used for shogi pieces, but the most generally accepted opinion is that this section was added by a writer from a later generation.
 Nonetheless, it gives a revealing detail that the pieces had two characters inscribed on them, rather than one character as in xiangqi.
 Shin Saru Gakuki (新猿楽記) (1058–1064), written by Fujiwara Akihira also has passages relating to shogi, and is regarded as the earliest document on the subject.

 The oldest archaeological evidence is a group of 16 shogi pieces excavated from the grounds of Kōfuku-ji in Nara Prefecture, and as a wooden writing plaque written on in the sixth year of Tengi (1058) was found at the same time, the pieces are thought to be of the same period.
 The pieces of the time appear to have been simple ones made by cutting a writing plaque and writing directly on the surface, but they have the same five-sided shape as modern pieces.
 The pieces found were three kings, four golds, one silver, one knight, and five pawns.
 As "Shin Saru Gakuki", mentioned above, is of the same period, this find is backed up by documentary evidence.
 Four more were found in 2013, a few feet away from the original sixteen, and of the same period: they were another knight, another pawn, an unreadable piece, and interestingly a drunk elephant (blank on the other side, so that it did not promote).